menghaoyu2002/CSC302-TeamRocket/meeting-notes/meeting1.md

   - Docker commonly used

-  - We will use docker because it will simply some assumptions we

-    > need to make about the user's machine
+  - We will use docker because it will simply some assumptions we need to make about the user's machine

-    - We don't need to assume it has ANY of our dependencies on it
+   - We don't need to assume it has ANY of our dependencies on it except docker

-      > except docker

-    - Instead, we will make all our assumptions about the docker
+    - Instead, we will make all our assumptions about the docker container instead

-      > container instead

-    - What this means is, although we can't assume that python is

-      > installed on the user's machine, we can and will assume
-      > that python will be installed in our container.
+    - What this means is, although we can't assume that python isinstalled on the user's machine, we can and will assume that python will be installed in our container.

-    - Since we get to choose which OS our docker image uses, we do

-      > not need to worry about what package manager is installed
-      > on the user's machine
+    - Since we get to choose which OS our docker image uses, we do not need to worry about what package manager is installed on the user's machine

-      - We \# _know_ \*exactly what package manager is installed
-        \> on our docker image\*
+     - We  _know_ exactly what package manager is installed on our docker image

-  - We also considered using make to allow the user to run the

-    > build, test, run commands via make.
+  - We also considered using make to allow the user to run the build, test, run commands via make.

-    - After some consideration, it seems like make will just be

-      > another dependency that we do not know is on the user's
-      > machine or not
+   - After some consideration, it seems like make will just be another dependency that we do not know is on the user's machine or not

     - If it isn't we would have to install it

     - How do we install it?

-        - We could automate this but we would need to know \> what the package manager is on the user's machine
+     - We could automate this but we would need to know what the package manager is on the user's machine

     - Instead, we will just settle and use bash scripts instead.

-      - Although bash scripts don't track dependencies and

-        > therefore can be run unnecessarily, this trade off
-        > seemed okay (why?)
+     - Although bash scripts don't track dependencies and therefore can be run unnecessarily, this trade off seemed okay (why?)

-        - We are using python, which is not a compiled

-          > language.
-This means we do not need to compile
-          > anything with make, and thus the dependency
-          > management is redundant to us.
+     - We are using python, which is not a compiled language.
+This means we do not need to compile anything with make, and thus the dependency management is redundant to us.

-        - Although the build script may build an identical

-          > docker image at times, this is a tradeoff we are
-          > willing to make.
+     - Although the build script may build an identical docker image at times, this is a tradeoff we are willing to make.

      - This does not cause anything to break

-          - However, it does cause time and resources to be

-            > wasted building a duplicate image.
+     - However, it does cause time and resources to be wasted building a duplicate image.

      - Docker does cache builds (i think).

-          - This might be an issue we need to address in the

-            > future if it's a big enough problem.
+     - This might be an issue we need to address in the future if it's a big enough problem.

-            - It is always easy to convert back to make \> files when we already have bash scripts \> that build, test, and run.
+     - It is always easy to convert back to make files when we already have bash scripts that build, test, and run.

 - Why SQLite?